 Horses tend to form bonds with fellow horses if given the opportunity.
 As a result, horses living away from other horse residents are prone to depression.
 If you decide that it’s best to give the older horse their own special indoor or outdoor space, make sure to house them with one of their herd friends– their closest friend if possible!
 This can help them feel more at home and at peace with their new surroundings.

 Managing Arthritis In Older Horses

-Horse hooves can become more challenging to manage as they get older, due to less effective nutrient absorption and changes in exercise patterns.
-Make sure that you are vigilant in monitoring a senior horse’s hooves and maintaining a high standard of hoof care as to not exacerbate any arthritis or reluctance to move!
+Horse hooves can become more challenging to manage as they get older due to less effective nutrient absorption and changes in exercise patterns.
+Make sure that you are vigilant in monitoring a senior horse’s hooves and maintaining a high standard of hoof care so as not to exacerbate any arthritis or reluctance to move!

 Providing Care & Nutrition For The Aging Horse | Smart Pak (Non-Compassionate Source)

 Feeds And Supplements For Older Horses | The Horse (Non-Compassionate Source)